Administrative, Instructional, and Professional (Non-Instructional) Positions

 • Experience with restorative practices, culturally responsive, and sustaining pedagogy, trauma informed practices, and have strong beliefs in social-emotional learning values

 Applications will be collected until the position is filled.
-This posting will close on July 16, 2025.
 To apply for this position, complete the online application and upload your resume at the On-line Application System for Educators (OLAS District Details | OLAS Jobs).
+Previous candidates who interviewed with us in the past year need not apply.

 Please do not mail, fax, or e-mail applications or resumes.
 EOE